Article

 If you don’t have investors, look into other financing options, such as crowdfunding or debt-based financing, and create a budget.
 Thorough research will help determine when your initial investment could start paying off, so you can plan expansion activities accordingly.

-Outsourcing payroll or HR to trusted local companies kick-starts operations in new markets as soon as possible.
-Local experts already have the required market knowledge so it will save you a lot of time and effort, especially when it comes to obtaining necessary permits, collecting documentation, drafting contracts, and onboarding employees.
+Outsourcing payroll and HR to trusted local companies kick-starts operations in new markets as soon as possible.
+Local experts already have the required market knowledge, so it will save you a lot of time and effort, especially when it comes to obtaining necessary permits, collecting documentation, drafting contracts, and onboarding employees.

 5. Ensure a positive employee experience for your team

 Employee well-being strategies may be one of the most neglected parts of global expansion for many companies.
-Their main focus is on the technical aspects of doing business, and if they don’t tackle this issue in time, they may face low employee retention and employee happiness index.
+Often the focus is on the technical aspects of doing business.
+If you don’t tackle this issue in time, you may face low employee retention and employee happiness.

-Make sure you include different team-building activities in your plan and educate yourself about various ways to boost your remote team’s morale and keep them motivated and appreciated.
+Make sure you include different team-building activities and key performance and development initiatives in your plan and educate yourself about various ways to boost your remote team’s morale and keep them motivated and appreciated.
 That’s what brings productivity and results to the whole business.

-Deel allows you to hire in over 150 countries, in almost 100 of which we own entities.
+Deel allows you to hire in over 150 countries, over 100 of which we own entities.

 Our huge network of more than 200 legal partners and local payroll managers ensures full compliance no matter where you hire.
 With over 100,000 team members managed across 150 countries, we offer unmatched expertise and 24/7 support to empower your global growth.